 27 Nov Give Yourself the Gift of Gratitude

 Give yourself the gift of gratitude this season.
 I know this is a prevalent message at this time of year, but you really can rewire your brain from naturally negative to jolly.
-Studies have shown that for healthy people and those with physical or mental health challenges, expressing gratitude daily exhibits a multitude of benefits.
+Studies have shown that, for healthy people and those with physical or mental health challenges, expressing gratitude daily has a multitude of benefits.
 It’s a game changer!